emre-oral/emre_website/content/_index.md

 <!-- Home Section -->
 ## Welcome!

 I am a Ph.D. student in Economics at University of Mannheim.
 I am interested in public economics, behavioral economics, labor economics and political economy.
-I currently work on questions around retirement and pensions.
+I currently work on questions around social security and retirement.

 Before coming to Mannheim, I completed an M.Sc. in Quantitative Economics at LMU Munich and Bachelors in Mathematics and Economics at Koç University, Istanbul.